cryptoadvance/specter-desktop/docs/faq.md

 ## GENERAL QUESTIONS

-### *How safe is the app to use?
-Is it still considered alpha/beta or safe enough to use it with real sats in a HWW or Specter-DIY multisig setup?*
+### *How safe is the app to use?*

 It is watch-only (private keys are protected by HWW) and compatible with multisig in Electrum, so even if something breaks you always have a fallback option while we fix the bug.
 So go for it :)

 We try to use default descriptors and derivation paths exactly for this reason - to be compatible with other wallets.
 Would be nice to keep it this way, but at a certain point we will need to diverge - for example when we add miniscript support.

-### *What does WIP mean?*

-WIP means that we don't try to be very backward-compatible at the moment.
-At some point we may change wallet storage format for example, and you would need to migrate using some script or create wallets from scratch.
-In this case, we would provide migration scripts.

 ### *What's the difference between Specter-desktop and Specter-DIY?*

-Specter-desktop is a watch-only GUI software wallet running on Bitcoin Core using its wallet and full node functionality.
+Specter-desktop is a watch-only GUI software wallet running on Bitcoin Core or Electrum using its wallet and full node functionality.
 Bitcoin Core tracks addresses, UTXO (unspent transaction outputs) and composes PSBT (partially-signed bitcoin transactions).

-Whereas, [Specter-DIY](https://github.com/cryptoadvance/specter-diy) is a do-it-yourself hardware wallet from off the shelf components, that signs and broadcasts transactions using QR codes that forgets your private keys when powered off.
+Whereas, [Specter-DIY](https://docs.specter.solutions/diy/) is a do-it-yourself hardware wallet from off the shelf components, that signs and broadcasts transactions using QR codes that forgets your private keys when powered off.

 ### *Is a full node necessary for using Specter-desktop?*

-Yes, a Bitcoin node is needed to provide all relevant data without relying on 3rd parties, and also for its watch-only wallet capabilities.
-However, Specter allows you to easily setup a (pruned-) node easily within Specter.
-If you can, a full-node is recommended but will take a lot longer to synchronize.

-### *Can I use pruned mode?*

-Yes, but if you have many older addresses you will need to re-download the blockchain in order to see your balance and transaction history, which will take some time.
-Since v0.8.0 there is a workaround as you can download history from an external blockexplorer which has privacy implications.
-Make sure to read the tooltip-hints when using that feature and also consider this question in the  [troubleshooting-section](#i-created-an-existing-wallets-but-even-after-rescanning-specter-couldnt-find-any-funds)..
+No, a Bitcoin node is no longer needed.
+It's encouraged that you use your own Node (or your own electrum-server) but you can also use an external electrum-server in the public internet.
+Since Version 2 we have two proposals to use easily.
+As this was too cumbersome to use. we no longer provide an internal node since version 2.
+Use an external electrum instead.

 ### *I get this message: "This is a development server.
 Do not use it in a production deployment.".
 Should i worry?